 How to Find a Good Deal

-Start by knowing what advisors in your portfolio range actually charge.
-The table above gives you a benchmark.
-If someone quotes you $15,000 a year for a $500K portfolio, you now know that's well above the 90th percentile.
+Start with the table at the top.
+If a firm quotes you $15,000 a year for a $500K portfolio, you now know that's above the 90th percentile.

-Get quotes from at least three firms.
-Ask each one for their fee schedule in writing.
-Compare the dollar amounts, not just the percentages—a “competitive” 1.2% rate on a $1M portfolio is still $12,000 a year.
+Get fee schedules in writing from at least three firms.
+Compare the dollar amounts, not just the percentages—a “competitive” 1.2% on $1M is still $12,000 a year.

 Browse advisors sorted by fee